naymspace/backpex/guides/live_resource/user-preferences.md

-When a resource has [filter presets](../filter/filter-presets.md) (a `:default` on a filter config) and the user has no persisted filter state yet, `Backpex.LiveResource.Index` issues a `push_navigate` on first mount to apply those defaults.
+When a resource has [filter presets](../filter/filter-presets.md) (a `:default` on a filter config) and the user has no persisted filter state yet, the Index view issues a `push_navigate` on first mount to apply those defaults.
 Under `Phoenix.LiveViewTest.live/2` that surfaces as an `{:error, {:live_redirect, _}}` tuple that your test has to match on and re-mount — every integrator hits this footgun the first time they write an Index-mount test.

 `Backpex.Test` ships helpers that absorb that boilerplate.
 Import it in your ExUnit cases (no extra dependency; the module is part of the Backpex